atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

-Lab: Value of Terraform - Basic Handling of Dependent Resources
+Lab: The Value of Terraform - Basic Handling of Dependent Resources
 ========

 Consider the following prerequisites, although feel free to continue reading even if you aren't following along locally.